 Actually, I was already meeting international digital nomads through events in Seoul before.
 I realized they faced challenges like finding a community, affordable long-term places to stay, and useful information.
 But around the same time, I got inspired by Goncalo Hall, the creator of Digital Nomads Madeira Islands.
 He made me see that there was a way to create digital nomad-friendly places, and that Korea had the potential for it.

 I think everyone loves Korea’s cafe working culture.
 Most cafes here are laptop-friendly, with plugs and fast Wi-Fi.
 You don't have to feel awkward about working there because it's been the norm in Korea for a long time.
-All it cost is a drink!
+All it costs is a drink!

 Plus, the internet is fast everywhere in the country, even in rural areas.
 The cities are lively at night too, which is great for people working in different time zones.
 You can order food, go shopping, and even take a walk in the middle of the night.